forgi86/sysid-transformers/README.md

 For instance, the large one-step-ahead Transformer for the WH class described in the paper may be trained with the command:

 ```
-python train_onestep_wh.py --out-file ckpt_onestep_wh_large --seq-len 1024  --n-layer 12 --n-head 12 --n-embd 768 --batch-size 20 --cuda-device cuda:1
+python train_onestep_wh.py --out-file ckpt_onestep_wh_large --seq-len 1024  --n-layer 12 --n-head 12 --n-embd 768 --batch-size 20
 ```

-Already-trained weights of all the Transformers discussed in the example reported in the paper are available as assets in the [v0.2 Release](https://github.com/forgi86/sysid-transformers/releases/tag/v0.2).
+Trained weights of all the Transformers discussed in the example reported in the paper are available as assets in the [v0.3 Release](https://github.com/forgi86/sysid-transformers/releases/tag/v0.3).

 Jupyter notebooks that load the trained model and make predictions/simulations on new data are also available in the repo, e.g. [test_onestep_lin.ipynb](test_onestep_lin.ipynb) for one-step prediction on the LTI class.

 # Software requirements
-Experiments were performed on a Python 3.11 conda environment with
+Experiments were performed on a Python 3.11 conda environment with:

  * numpy
  * scipy
  * matplotlib
  * python-control
- * pytorch (v2.0.1)
+ * pytorch (v2.1.0)
+ * pytorch-ident

 These dependencies may be installed through the commands: